Originate/exosphere/tutorial/part_2/06_communication.md

 > Exosphere provides powerful communication infrastructure
 > between the services of an application.

-Next, we are going to look at the format of messages sent via Exocom.
+Next, we are going to look at the format of messages sent via exocom.

 <table>